JackDanna/FogentRoleplayTemplate/README.md

 It is smart to write down Vocational Skills under your vocation as a reminder to have on your character sheet.

 Tier Of Play narratively describes the stakes of the campaign as well as how powerful/competent player characters are.
 This balances the players against each other and the challenges the Narrator has envisioned.

-The Narrator should let the players know the Tier Of Play and players should factor this into their characters.
-It would be silly to have a character's backstory paint them as a badass only to have them start at Apprentice Tier.
-Also, realize that your character will grow throughout their story and the Narrator will be rewarding players with ways to improve your character as they play.

-Whenever building a character starting at a higher level than 1, you must build that character as if they were starting from level 1.

 ## Weapon Combat Skills